FrameworkComputer/dotmatrixtool/README.md

 can boot a simple web server with Python: `python3 -m http.server`

 Use the "Connect Left" and "Connect Right" buttons to connect to each respective Input Module.
-Draw on each input browser in your browser, and it will automatically update the LED matrix.
+Draw on each LED matrix in the web browser, and it will automatically update on your physical device.

 Click and drag to draw, CTRL + click to erase.